Bagpipes, Funerals, and Coronavirus Updates

-Please note, should you desire me to perform at your loved one’s service, I am accepting bookings with some limitations.
+Should you desire me to perform at your loved one’s service, I continue to accept bookings.

 I have observed that funeral homes in Tennessee and surrounding states no longer are limiting service attendance to 10.
 A majority of attendees

 At the beginning of the epidemic, funeral homes removed their chapel's seating, leaving enough for 10 attendees.
 Chairs at graveside

 were eliminated altogether because of difficulties in disinfecting the chairs.
 This practice continues to be observed.
 Some families are

 Funeral homes are offering livestream video of services, or recordings for distribution.

 In March, the Veterans Administration announced the rendering of military funeral honors suspended for the duration of the viral

 crisis.
 The VA states families will be able to schedule military committal services at later dates after the epidemic has subsided.